Geriatric Center Programs

 Vanderbilt is leading our Delirium Evidence Based Practice project after designing and piloting an intervention on the Acute Care of the Elderly unit and surgical wing.
-As part of the Acute Care of the Elderly unit study, Vanderbilt faculty created a nursing delirium training module, a physician delirium order set (WizOrder) and an informatics tool incorporating CAM screenings by nurses with scores entered into the EMR.
+As part of the Acute Care of the Elderly unit study, Vanderbilt faculty created a nursing delirium training module, a physician delirium order set (WizOrder), and an informatics tool incorporating Confusion Assessment Method (CAM) screenings by nurses with scores entered into the Electronic Medical Record (EMR).
 An electronic alert is programmed into the EMR so that the medical team knows when a patient has been identified as delirious per a positive nursing CAM assessment.
 This alert offers the physician the opportunity to enter the Geriatric Delirium Order set to choose laboratory tests, pharmacologic treatments, and non-pharmacologic treatments.

-For 2013-14, Dr. Parul Goyal is leading a team to train physicians/residents and nurses, social workers, pharmacists and nutritionists on the medical-palliative care wing at Vanderbilt Medical Center.
-The educational intervention for the nurses, social workers, pharmacists and nutritionists is led by Nurse Champions from the Acute Care of the Elderly unit, and incorporates assessment of risk factors for delirium, use of the shortened CAM (S-CAM) along with nursing documentation of delirium in the EMR.
-Dr. Goyal is training physicians/residents on the unit.
+For 2014-15, Dr. Parul Goyal will continue to lead a team and train physicians/residents and nurses, social workers, pharmacists and nutritionists on the medical-palliative care wing at Vanderbilt Medical Center.
+Booster trainings are being conducted to build on the previous educational intervention which covered assessment of risk factors for delirium, use of the shortened CAM (S-CAM) along with nursing documentation of delirium in the EMR.
 The ultimate goal is to improve prevention, detection and evidence based treatment of delirium in older hospitalized patients.

 For more information, please contact Dr. Parul Goyal at parul.goyal@Vanderbilt.Edu.